-- To achieve diverse and prosperous economic growth; - To enhance the vitality and viability of town centres and villages; - To protect and enhance tourism and cultural facilities; - To enhance and protect the natural, built and historic environment and provide accessible green infrastructure and public open spaces; - To achieve high quality design; - To mitigate human impact on the environment and reduce contributions to climate change; - To deliver new homes; and - To improve the quality and provision of all types of infrastructure. - 3.13 Coastal processes make for a dynamic coast, and decisions made at one part of the coast can influence coastal processes at other parts of the coast.
+- 3.11 At the local level there are a range of documents that provide coastal planning and risk management policy and guidance.
+Local Plans, Shoreline Management Plans, and Neighbourhood Plans are foremost among these.
+Each of these documents are prepared in order to meet specific, often competing, objectives.
+Objectives of Shoreline Management Plan policies include: - To avoid the loss of life, - To increase resilience to coastal change, helping to protect households and the local economy, - To contribute to a sustainable and integrated approach to land use planning, - To support adaptation by the local coastal communities, - To avoid damage to and enhance the natural and historic environments, - To maintain and improve landscape designations and features, and - To reduce reliance on coastal risk management structures. - 3.12 Objectives of Local Plan and Neighbourhood Plan policies cover the following: - To increase our resilience to coastal change, helping to protect households and the local economy, - To support healthy, safe, cohesive and active communities through improving health, wellbeing and education opportunities for all, - To achieve diverse and prosperous economic growth, - To enhance the vitality and viability of town centres and villages, - To protect and enhance tourism and cultural facilities, - To enhance and protect the natural, built and historic environment and provide accessible green infrastructure and public open spaces, - To achieve high quality design, - To mitigate human impact on the environment and reduce contributions to climate change, - To deliver new homes, and - To improve the quality and provision of all types of infrastructure. - 3.13 Coastal processes make for a dynamic coast, and decisions made at one part of the coast can influence coastal processes at other parts of the coast.
 It is therefore not always possible or desirable to meet all of these objectives at every stretch of the coast and a balanced approach must be taken to ensure the effective and sustainable management of the coast for all, both now and in the future.

-Risk Management Structure/rock berm at Happisburgh with cliff erosion shown.
+Sea defences/rock berm at Happisburgh with cliff erosion shown